TestCentricity/testcentricity_mobile/README.md

 [![Docs](https://img.shields.io/badge/docs-rubydoc-blue.svg)](http://www.rubydoc.info/gems/testcentricity_mobile)

-The TestCentricity™ Mobile core framework for native mobile iOS and Android app testing implements a Screen Object Model DSL for use with Cucumber (version 7.x or greater) and Appium 2.x.
+The TestCentricity™ For Mobile core framework for native mobile iOS and Android app testing implements a Screen Object Model DSL for use with Cucumber (version 7.x or greater) and Appium 2.x.
 It also facilitates the configuration of the appropriate Appium capabilities and driver required to establish a connection with locally or cloud hosted iOS and Android real devices or simulators.

-The TestCentricity™ Mobile gem supports automated testing of native iOS and Android apps running on the following mobile test targets:
+The TestCentricity™ For Mobile gem supports automated testing of native iOS and Android apps running on the following mobile test targets:
 * locally hosted iOS device simulators or physical iOS devices (using Appium and XCode on macOS)
 * locally hosted Android devices or Android Studio virtual device emulators (using Appium and Android Studio)